SurrogateInc/surrortg-sdk/docs/source/custom_game_creation.md

         # Initialize LED pin
         self._pi.set_mode(LED_PIN, pigpio.OUTPUT)

-    # Override on() method to implement custom functionality when LED input is
+    # Override on() method to implement custom functionality when the LED input
-    # pressed; Turn LED on and log the event.
+    # is pressed; Turn on the LED and log the event.
     async def on(self, seat=0):
         self._pi.write(LED_PIN, pigpio.HIGH)
         logging.info("LED on")

-    # Override off() method to implement custom functionality when LED input is
+    # Override off() method to implement custom functionality when the LED input
-    # released; Turn LED off and log the event.
+    # is released; Turn off the LED and log the event.
     async def off(self, seat=0):
         self._pi.write(LED_PIN, pigpio.LOW)
         logging.info("LED off")